MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-arc-gateway-configure-manually.md

 ## Step 5: Verify that the setup succeeded

-Once the deployment validation starts, you can connect to the first Azure Local machine from your cluster and open the Arc gateway log to monitor which endpoints are redirected to the Arc gateway and which ones continue using your firewall or proxy.
+Once the deployment validation starts, you can connect to the first Azure Local machine from your machine and open the Arc gateway log to monitor which endpoints are redirected to the Arc gateway and which ones continue using your firewall or proxy.

 You can find the Arc gateway log at: *c:\programdata\AzureConnectedMAchineAgent\Log\arcproxy.log*.